kmdouglass/bstore/docs/faq.rst

 DatabaseAtom interface like a guard post at a government research facility.
 Only people with an ID badge for that facility (the interface) may enter.
 In principle, B-Store does not care about the data itself or the details of the database (HDF, SQL, etc.).
+At the moment, however, B-Store only supports databases contained in HDF files.

 At the time this README file was written, the DatabaseAtom interface consisted of the following properties: